Betty Cherif

 Meet the Builder

 Hi, I’m Betty — a BI Engineer who spent the last year going deep with Python.
-Before that, I built pricing tools at Liberty Mutual, where I realized I loved engineering more than standalone data analysis.This project is part of my self-funded career break — a hands-on, high-intensity stretch where I learned Streamlit, Dash, Plotly, and GPT APIs.
+Before that, I built pricing tools at Liberty Mutual, where I realized I loved engineering more than standalone data analysis.This project is part of my self-funded career break — a hands-on, high-intensity stretch that I approached like a graduate-level sprint in engineering.
+During that time, I learned Streamlit, Dash, Plotly, and GPT APIs.
 I was already a systems builder, known for creating pricing tools and automating workflows.
 But I wanted to deepen my technical fluency — to build with greater speed, clarity, and code.In insurance, my work centered on the complexity of actuarial forecasting and pricing.
 While there was some engineering involved, the emphasis was often on the underlying calculations — not on the internal structure or architecture of the tools.
 I knew I wanted to shift that balance: to focus more fully on engineering, and to build tools that could serve real business users — especially in high-velocity, customer-facing sectors like retail.When I saw the role at Chewy, it immediately stood out — a strong match for my skills and interests at a company I genuinely admire.
 So instead of just applying, I built something: a custom tool that answers brand questions using live public data.I’d love to bring this mix of precision, creativity, and engineering to your team.

 The Problems I Can Solve For You